1911 Eastern North America heat wave

-The 1911 Eastern North America heat wave was an 11-day severe heat wave that killed at least 380 people though estimates have put the death toll as high as 2,000 people.
-The heat wave began on July 4, 1911 and didn't cease until July 15.
+The 1911 Eastern North America heat wave was an 11-day severe heat wave that killed at least 380 people, though estimates have put the death toll as high as 2,000 people.
+The heat wave began on July 4 and did not cease until July 15.
 In Nashua, New Hampshire, the temperature peaked at 106 °F (41 °C).
-In New York City alone, 158 people and 600 horses died.
+In New York City, 158 people and 600 horses died.

 Description

-Throughout June, the temperature had been consistent with what normally was felt during New England summers, but starting in July, dry air which originated from the southern great plains began to flow into Canada before being swept south toward the east coast.
-The hot wind suppressed cooler ocean breezes, and this caused the temperature to rise so suddenly and dramatically that in Providence there was an 11 degree rise in temperature in a half hour.
+Throughout June 1911, the temperature had been consistent with what normally was felt during New England summers, but starting in July, dry air which originated from the southern great plains began to flow into Canada before being swept south toward the east coast.
+The hot wind suppressed cooler ocean breezes, and this caused the temperature to rise so suddenly and dramatically that in Providence, Rhode Island, there was a rise of 11 F-change in a half hour.

 The area between Pennsylvania and Maine was reportedly most affected by the heat.
 During the 11 days, temperature records were set all over New England.
-In Boston, the temperature rose to 104° (40 °C) on July 4, an all-time record high that still stands today.
+In Boston, the temperature rose to 104° (40 °C) on July 4, an all-time record high that still stands.
 A statewide all time heat record for Maine was set in Bridgton, at 105 F.

-Toronto saw temperatures as high as 103° (39.4 °C) to 105° (40.6 °C), the highest temperature until 1936.
+In Canada, Toronto saw temperatures as high as 103° (39.4 °C) to 105° (40.6 °C), the highest temperature until 1936.

 The heatwave was finally ended by a severe thunderstorm, which traveled across the Northeast and killed an additional five people.